 Computational Biophysics and Imaging Group (CBIG)

 - We study the cellular biophysics, especially electrophysiology and biomechanics using and developing microscopy, bioimpedance, patch clamp, and multichannel electrode arrays (MEAs).
-PhD Soile Nymark's research group Biophysics of the Eye, part of CBIG, is concentrating on this area.
+Our close collaborator, PhD Soile Nymark's research group Biophysics of the Eye is concentrating on this area.

 - We develop new methods for 3D bioimaging and image-based assessment of cellular and tissue functions developing multimodal and hybrid imaging systems with optical, electric and X-ray 3D imaging methods

 - We develop computational models to decipher the cellular biophysics integrating in-silico and in-vitro human induced stem cell personalized and drug screening platforms.

 Main Research Topics and Expertise

 - Bioimaging: Tomographic 3D imaging and analysis

 - Computational Modelling: Simulations of cardiac and epithelial cells as well as neuronal-astrocytic networks